diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 agent1.sinks.sink1.hdfs.path = /tmp/flume/year=%Y/month=%m/day=%d
 ```

-The partition that a Flume event is written to is determined by the timestamp header on the event.
-Events don’t have this header by default, but it can be added using a Flume interceptor.
-Interceptors are components that can modify or drop events in the flow; they are attached to sources, and are run on events before the events have been placed in a channel.
+`The partition that a Flume event is written to is determined by the timestamp header on the event`. `Events don’t have this header by default, but it can be added using a Flume interceptor`. **Interceptor**s are components that can modify or drop events in the flow; they are `attached to sources, and are run on events before the events have been placed in a channel`.
 The following extra configuration lines add a timestamp interceptor to source1, which adds a timestamp header to every event produced by the source:
 ```properties
 agent1.sources.source1.interceptors = interceptor1
 agent1.sources.source1.interceptors.interceptor1.type = timestamp